To see 2018 rate information for all carriers, please visit our most recent article here.

 - First Class 1-8 oz packages now have two price points: $2.61 for 4oz and under, and $2.77 for 5-8oz.
-Good for simplifying package rates on shipments less than 4oz, but a 17-cent increase for sellers that ship out 5-8oz packages
+Good for simplifying package rates on shipments less than 4oz, but an increase for sellers that ship out 5-8oz packages

 - Priority Mail rates for packages under 8lbs are up 3.9% on average, but some rates are down as much as 47-cents

 - There will be no changes to Priority Mail International, Priority Mail Express International, or First-Class Mail International Package Service rates

 Please note: We use Commercial Plus Pricing for this entire post (CPP).
 USPS has also updated Retail and Commercial Base Pricing (CBP) rates, however, for the sake of consistency we’ll only be covering CPP.
 You can get CPP rates by using ShippingEasy for your eCommerce shipping.